HenryMills/r1-connect-demo-phonegap/README.md

 *Callback arguments:* (bool isStarted)

-Indicates whether Emitter is started.
-Emitter started automatically if you setted up *com.radiumone.r1connect.applicationId* key in config.xml.
+Indicates whether the Emitter has started.
+The Emitter starts automatically if you set the up *com.radiumone.r1connect.applicationId* key in config.xml.

 	R1Emitter.isStarted(function (isStarted) {
 		//...